Snow cuts off hundreds of villages in eastern Europe

 The cold weather has increased demand for gas in many European countries.

-Italy took emergency measures on Monday to deal with what it called critical shortages of Russian gas.
-Supplies to other members of the European Union mostly improved at the weekend but remained below normal.
+Italy took emergency measures on Monday to deal with what it called critical shortages of Russian gas following the icy weather, while supplies to other members of the European Union mostly improved at the weekend but remained below normal.

 Russia, which supplies about a quarter of Europe's natural gas, reduced westward flows through pipelines across Ukraine last week citing greater domestic demand because of the extreme weather.